Canadian Lawyer Readers' Choice

 Medication management

-Ongoing medication needs, psychiatric medication monitoring, and health care coordination for chronic conditions that developed or worsened during incarceration.
+Ongoing medication needs, psychiatric medication monitoring for chronic conditions that developed or worsened during incarceration.

 Long-term case management